COLLECTORS INFORMATION

 The picture to the right shows a reproduction telephone - look at the amount of brass.
 The phone is showing a dial fixing in brass (never), the flattened bell gongs are wrong and not deep enough.
 The shape of the top of bell receiver is incorrect and there is a square brass escutcheon plate around the switchooks (normally round).
 The phone has plastic plastic cords.

 Expect your wooden phone to be a bit bashed around - wood dents you know.
 Don't touch a perfect phone, unless you can verify it's real.
 Check out the external finish, all GPO phones were finished to a high standard.
 The backboard of the phone should also have round wooden stand-offs - these are easily damaged and may be missing or badly damaged.
-The phone on the right has no stand-offs on the back - the original phones were fixed to the wall by screws that fixed through the base and stand-offs..
+The phone on the right has no stand-offs on the back - the original phones were fixed to the wall by screws that fixed through the base and stand-offs.

 Most of the wooden phones had all the components fitted in them to make them work.
 Candlesticks and 100 type telephones could also be connected to these phones and will work using the circuitry in the main wall phone.
 Every phone had a bell, capacitor and induction coil.
 The internal wiring will be cotton covered and not plastic.
 A diagram will also be found in every phone (unless it has fallen out).
+Most of the internal components will be dated and have a manufacturers code.

 Wooden telephones had a Bell Receiver No. 1 or a Bakelite handset called a Telephone No. 164.
 The bell receiver was an old style magnet receiver which is quite weighty.
 The picture to the right shows an original bell receiver broken down into it's component pieces.
 The receiver cover was black (although made of brass) and had a plastic sort of finish applied to it.
 These have gone brown over the years and in a lot of cases, have fallen off.
 Always ensure that the original earpiece cover is fitted, as this is a slimmer version of the 100 & 200 telephone earpiece and generally has a dimple on the edge.
-Reproduction Bell Receivers normally have a metal weight inside them.
+Make sure that there is also a metal plate under the earpiece.

 These GPO wall phones are now pretty elderly, so look for age, old components and wiring - check for dust and dirt inside the case!